 We all know fishing with our kids is a dream as a parent.
 These are some of North Canterbury's top locations to enjoy time with family.

-• Emphasise that fishing is fun, catching is a bonus.
-Use the time to foster an appreciation for the outdoors.
+Fishing is about having fun—the catch is just a bonus!
+Use your time together to foster an appreciation for the great outdoors.

-• Leave YOUR fishing rod at home.
-Not carrying your rod induces the mindset that you are taking the kids, they aren’t taking you.
+• Leave your fishing rod at home.
+This might sound odd, but not carrying your rod helps set the mindset that you’re taking the kids fishing, not the other way around.

-• Target areas with a high likelihood of success.
-Bait fishing often has the highest strike rate.
+• Choose spots with a high chance of success.
+Bait fishing often yields the most strikes, which keeps kids excited and engaged.

-• Pick a sunny day with moderate temperatures but pack a warm layer for the kids in case the weather turns.
+• Pick a sunny day with mild temperatures, but always pack a warm layer just in case the weather changes.

-• Take plenty of breaks from fishing.
-You could bring a ball, a book or even swimming gear to mix up the activities.
-Bring plenty of snacks.
+• Take frequent breaks.
+Bring along a ball, a book, or swimming gear to mix up the activities.
+Don’t forget plenty of snacks!

-• Be patient, take pictures and have fun!
+• Be patient, take photos, and enjoy every moment!

 Rotokohatu Lakes